a-sid1996/Board-game-framework/README.md

 ## Download and Installation
 Clone and Open the Project in any Java IDE (eg: Eclipse, IntelliJ IDEA, etc.)
+Before Running the project, ensure you have all the dependencies of the project configured.
-Run `MainMenuScreen.java` to execute the game framework
+To find the jars of the dependies, please go to `resoureces` directory Run `MainMenuScreen.java` to execute the game framework One can follow the GUI to create, edit or load map.
+Sample maps are in the `resoureces` directory.

 ## Working with this GitHub repository